• Skip to primary navigation

 • Pomegranate seeds

-How to serve this carrot hummus
+How to serve carrot hummus

 • As a dip for raw veggies, chips, plantain chips